 When you lease your system, things are going to be different.
 "FannieMae, B2-3-04: Special Property Eligibility Considerations (12/16/2014)", indicates that: If the solar panels are leased from or owned by a third party under a power purchase agreement or other similar arrangement, the following are some of the requirements that apply: The solar panels may not be included in the appraised value of the property.
 The lease payment must be included in the debt-to-income (DTI) ratio calculation.
 This requirement does not apply in the case of a power purchase agreement if the payment goes entirely to pay for the energy.
 Any portion of the payment that does not go toward the purchase of the energy must be included in the DTI ratio.

-Q: What’s a solar renewable energy credit (SREC)?
+Q: What’s a solar renewable energy certificate (SREC)?

-Solar renewable energy credits or SRECs show that a certain amount of electricity was produced using solar energy.
-They are typically used in conjunction with New Jersey's renewable energy standards (also called renewable portfolio standards) to show that regulated entities are meeting their solar energy goals.
+Solar renewable energy certificates or SRECs show that a certain amount of electricity was produced using solar energy.
+They are typically used in conjunction with New Jersey's renewable energy standards (also called renewable portfolio standards or RPS) to show that regulated entities are meeting their solar energy goals.

-Q: Are solar renewable energy credits (SRECs) Taxable in NJ??
+Q: Are solar renewable energy certificates (SRECs) Taxable in NJ??

 Q: Can I get credit for producing my own electricity in New Jersey?